Frequently Asked Questions

 Q. What roads are maintained by the KCRC?

 A. The KCRC maintains roads outside the jurisdiction of cities, villages and the Michigan Department of Transporation.
-(See publications or maps: Countywide Act 51 Certification Maps)
+(See maps: Countywide Act 51 Certification Maps)

 Q. How do I know the condition of roads under the jurisdiction of KCRC?